KillovSky/Iris/.readme/en/config.md

 - ```Iris-Coin``` is the received amount of the `Íris Coin` per level, the `Íris-Coin` still a surprise for everyone, in future she will be usable (only at WhatsApp ofcourse), edit this is opcional.

 - ```Max-Steal``` is the maximum XP you can steal with `steal` command, edit this is opcional.

+- ```Max-Characters``` is the maximum size of message, messages bigger that this limit will make Íris kick the user who as send, edit this is opcional.

+- ```XP-Difficulty``` control how hard is to get a new level, higher values mean more difficulty to level up, edit this is opcional.

 ### How to configure?